What is an Adverb?

 J.C.
 Nesfield: An adverb is a word used to qualify any parts of speech except a noun or pronoun.

 Wren & Martin: An adverb is a word which modifies the meaning of a verb, an adjective or another adverb

-The adverb is mainly of three kinds.
+The adverb is mainly of three types.
 They are:

-Simple Adverb categories into 8 sub-categories.
+Simple Adverbs are of 8 sub-types.
 They are:

 - I want to meet you right now.

 - She admires him then leave the place.

 - Afterwards, they reached their destination.

 - Her examination will start tomorrow.